-- 1. A formal complaint should be filed in writing and contain the name and address of the person filing the complaint.
-The complaint should briefly describe the alleged violation.
-If an individual does not wish to file a written complaint and the matter has not been adequately resolved, the building principal may initiate the complaint.
-Forms for filing written complaints are available in each building office and the central office. - 2.
-A complaint should be filed as soon as possible after the conduct occurs. - 3.
-If appropriate, an investigation shall follow the filing of the complaint.
-All interested persons, including the complainant and the person against whom the complaint is lodged, will be afforded an opportunity to submit written or oral evidence relevant to the complaint
+- A formal complaint should be filed in writing and contain the name and address of the person filing the complaint.
+The complaint shall briefly describe the alleged violation.
+If an individual does not wish to file a written complaint, and the matter has not been adequately resolved through the informal procedures described herein, the building principal may initiate the complaint.
+Forms for filing written complaints are available in each building office and the central office. - A complaint should be filed as soon as possible after the conduct occurs but not later than 180 days after the complainant becomes aware of the alleged violation, unless the conduct forming the basis for the complaint is ongoing. - If appropriate, an investigation shall follow the filing of the complaint.
+If the complaint is against the superintendent, the board may appoint an investigating officer.
+In other instances, the investigation shall be conducted by the building principal, the compliance coordinator, or another individual appointed by the board or the superintendent.
+The investigation shall be informal but thorough.
+The complainant and the respondent will be afforded an opportunity to submit written or oral evidence relevant to the complaint and to provide names of potential witnesses who may have useful information. - A written determination of the complaint's validity and a description of the resolution shall be issued by the investigator, and a copy shall be forwarded to the complainant and the respondent within 30 days after the filing of the complaint.
+If the investigator anticipates a determination will not be issued within 30 days after the filing of the complaint the investigator shall provide written notification to the parties including an anticipated deadline for completion.
+In no event shall the issuance of the written determination be delayed longer than 10 days from the conclusion of the investigation.